Thank a nurse, click here to download a form

 Submit an Online Form

 San Juan Regional Medical Center is excited to announce that we are partnering with the DAISY Foundation, an international recognition program, to honor the skillful, compassionate care nurses provide every day.

 The DAISY Foundation stands for Diseases Attacking the Immune SYstem, and was formed as a not-for-profit organization by the family of J. Patrick Barnes who died at the age of 33 of complications of an autoimmune disease.
 The nursing care he received in the hospital profoundly impacted his family, and they created the foundation to honor Patrick’s memory and thank the incredible nurses who do so much for so many people.

 Say thank you to a nurse today by nominating them for a DAISY Award.
-We will be accepting nominations January 1 - March 31 for recognition in April.

 2021 DAISY Recipients